fidian/ansi/README.md

     # You must manually reset the colors
     ansi::resetForeground

 All of the functions write to stdout except `ansi::report`.
+That one uses stderr to query the terminal and its result will go into the `ANSI_REPORT` environment variable.

 None of the functions care if the terminal supports ANSI unless otherwise noted.
 They will happily write out ANSI codes even if the terminal will not recognize them.